KIT-IAI/Automating-Value-Oriented-Forecast-Model-Selection-by-Meta-Learning/README.md

 ## Data
  The [solar home electricity dataset](https://www.ausgrid.com.au/Industry/Our-Research/Data-to-share/Solar-home-electricity-data) was used for the paper.
 This dataset consists of 3 data files for the years 2010 - 2013.
-To run the forecasting pipeline, the data must be downloaded and prepared so that all 3 years are concatenated and the columns contain the prosumption data of a single house.
-Additionally, the considered factors have to be applied.
-Further, the data has to be placed at "data/solar_home_all_data_2010-2013{args.factor}.csv" , where args.factor is for example "_ldiv2".
+This data is fed into the forecasting and optimisation pipeline in https://github.com/KIT-IAI/Impact-of-Forecast-Characteristics-on-Forecast-Value-for-Dispatchable-Feeder, which generates different forecasts and calculates the results of the optimisation problem.
+Based on the results of the optimisation problem, the target variables for the classification can be calculated.
+The results have to be placed at "data/data_analysis/target_imb2.csv".
-This data is then fed into the forecasting and optimisation pipeline in https://github.com/KIT-IAI/Impact-of-Forecast-Characteristics-on-Forecast-Value-for-Dispatchable-Feeder, which generates different forecasts and calculates the results of the optimisation problem.
+To generate the input features for the classification, the Ausgrid dataset must be prepared so that all 3 years are concatenated and the columns contain the data of a single house.
+Further, the data has to be placed at "data/data/solar_gg_all_2010-2013.csv", "data/data/solar_gc_all_2010-2013.csv", and "data/data/solar_cl_all_2010-2013.csv".

 ## License